OxHainan/cloak-docs/docs/source/started/quick-start.rst

 There are three important files in output directory, including public_contract.sol, private_contract.sol and policy.json.

 * public_contract.sol: a solidity contract, it will be deployed to Blockchain.
-* private_contract.sol: a solidity contract, it will be deployed to Cloak-Tee and be executed by eEVM in TEE environment.
+* private_contract.sol: a solidity contract, it will be deployed to cloak-tee and be executed by eEVM in TEE environment.
-* policy.json: privacy policy definition of the cloak contract binding to the private contract.
+* policy.json: privacy policy definition of the Cloak contract binding to the private contract.

-Deploy public contract
+Deploy Public Contract
 ***********************
 To deploy public contract to blockchain, you can use web3(or others), but cloak-compiler provide a command that can easily finish it: